MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/certutil.md

 PolicyServers: Use Policy Servers registry key
 ProgId: Use policy or exit module's ProgId (registry subkey name)
 registryValueName: registry value name (use "Name*" to prefix match)
-Value: new numeric, string or date registry value or filename. if a numeric value starts with "+" or "-", the bits specified in the new value are set or cleared in the existing registry value. if a string value starts with "+" or "-", and the existing value is a reg_MULTI_SZ value, the string is added to or removed from the existing registry value.
-To force creation of a reg_MULTI_SZ value, add a "\n" to the end of the string value. if the value starts with "@", the rest of the value is the name of the file containing the hexadecimal text representation of a binary value. if it does not refer to a valid file, it is instead parsed as [date][+|-][dd:hh] - an optional date plus or minus optional days and hours. if both are specified, use a plus sign (+) or minus sign (-) separator.
+Value: new numeric, string or date registry value or filename.
+If a numeric value starts with "+" or "-", the bits specified in the new value are set or cleared in the existing registry value. if a string value starts with "+" or "-", and the existing value is a reg_MULTI_SZ value, the string is added to or removed from the existing registry value.
+To force creation of a reg_MULTI_SZ value, add a "\n" to the end of the string value. if the value starts with "@", the rest of the value is the name of the file containing the hexadecimal text representation of a binary value.
+If it does not refer to a valid file, it is instead parsed as [date][+|-][dd:hh] - an optional date plus or minus optional days and hours.
+If both are specified, use a plus sign (+) or minus sign (-) separator.
 Use "now+dd:hh" for a date relative to the current time.
 Use "chain\ChainCacheResyncFiletime @now" to effectively flush cached CRLs.
 [-f] [-user] [-GroupPolicy] [-config Machine\CAName] Return to [Menu](certutil.md#BKMK_menu)